Tropical Storm Bret (2005): Meteorological history

-Effects
+Preparations and impact

 Upon the operational classification of Tropical Depression Two at 22:00 UTC on June 28, the Government of Mexico issued a tropical storm warning for areas between the city of Veracruz and Tampico.
 This was rescinded less than 24-hours later as the storm moved inland and dissipated.
+Red alerts for rain were issued in 72 of Veracruz's 212 municipalities.
 In Tampico, alerts were issued over the threat of heavy rain.

 Tropical Storm Bret produced heavy rainfall along its path, with a peak 24‑hour rainfall total of 266 mm recorded in El Raudal, Veracruz; several other locations reported over 4 in of precipitation.
-The rainfall caused widespread flooding in Veracruz, especially in the city of Naranjos where an overflown river flooded portions of the city with 2 m of water.
-Approximately 3,000 people required rescue in Naranjos.
-Dozens of homes were inundated as rivers topped their banks.
-Extensive road damage occurred in and around Santiago Tuxtla, with 20 bridges damaged and 200 km of dirt roads destroyed.
-Bret killed two people in Mexico – one in Naranjos and the other in Cerro Azul.
+Heavy rains extended into the neighboring states of San Luis Potosí and Tamaulipas.
+Landslides from the flooding cut communications and left 66 villages temporarily isolated.
+The rainfall caused widespread flooding in Veracruz, especially in the city of Naranjos where the Tancochín River overflowed and inundated portions of the city with 2 m of water.
+Approximately 1,600 homes were damaged or destroyed in Naranjos, affecting 6,000 people.
+Roughly 3,000 people required rescue in the city.
+Two vehicles were swept away in the torrent, leading to the death of one person.
+In Papantla, the Tlahuanapa bridge collapsed severing access to Agua Dulce.
+Approximately 700 people from 20 communities in Cazones de Herrera were rendered homeless.
+Extensive damage occurred in and around Santiago Tuxtla, with 20 bridges damaged and 200 km of dirt roads destroyed.
+Approximately 1500 hectare of crops were damaged or destroyed and many heads of cattle were lost in Santiago Tuxtla.